LSU vs. Florida State: Odds, spread, over/under - September 3

 LSU vs. Florida State Betting Trends

-- The Seminoles were an underdog by 2.5 points or more three times last year, and covered the spread in two of those games.
+- The Seminoles were an underdog by 2.5 points or more three times last year, and covered the spread in two of those contests.

 |To Win the National Champ.